Beautiful Grand Place in Brussels

 Although the humor is more for adults, I loved the Boerke comic strip as each one I saw made me laugh.

-Even if you only plan to stay the weekend in Brussels, I highly recommend squeezing in the Belgian Comic Strip Center.
+Even if you only plan to stay the weekend in Brussels, I highly recommend squeezing in time for the Belgian Comic Strip Center.

 Location: Rue des Sables 20.
-It is a 10-minute walk from the Grand Place.
+A 10-minute walk from the Grand Place.

 Hours: Open daily from 10 am to 6 pm.